cmwxyz/partial-screenshotter/README.md

 # partial-screenshotter
 Lightweight script that allows the user to select an area of the screen to capture in a screenshot.
-Designed for integration with AutoHotkey on Windows as a replacement to Windows' screenshoot tools, which require several steps to use.
+Designed for integration with AutoHotkey on Windows as a replacement to Windows' screenshoot tools, which annoyingly require several steps to use.

 Use: